-Norfolk’s roadside verges stretch for 1,000s of miles and are such an integral part of the landscape that it is easy to take them for granted, yet many verges contain plant species that, although once common, are now nationally rare or scarce.
+Norfolk’s roadside verges stretch for thousands of miles and are such an integral part of the landscape that it is easy to take them for granted, yet many verges contain plant species that, although once common, are now nationally rare or scarce.

 To help to protect them, these special sites are designated Roadside Nature Reserves under the Roadside Nature Reserve Scheme, and are individually managed to benefit the plants and animals that live there.